 Though nothing can replace the feeling of walking through the Museum’s hallowed halls, the online exhibits on our website and the Google Cultural App allow fans from near and far to virtually stroll through baseball history.

 An assortment of free lesson plans that use baseball to teach math, science, social studies and the arts are available for students from grades 3-12.
 All our plans are aligned with the Common Core State Standards for Mathematics and Language Arts.
 Additional video guidance and information can be found on the Hall of Fame's Education Department Facebook page.
-Schools can continue to book Virtual Field Trips while the Museum is closed to the public.
+Schools can continue to book Virtual Field Trips.

 Become a National Baseball Hall of Fame and Museum Virtual Volunteer and help us make historical documents more accessible and searchable.